-However, similar to ``Text only'' setting, integrating text from spatial neighbours leads to the overall best performance.
+However, similar to the ``Text only'' setting, integrating text from spatial neighbours leads to the overall best performance.

 The word clouds in Fig.~\ref{fig:wordcloud} allow us to grasp qualitatively the effects of selecting top-$j$ sentences based on similarity to the image against random sentences.
 The clouds are obtained with the \textit{wordcloud} Python library after filtering stop-words, i.e. commonly used words considered insignificant, such as ``the'', ``and'', and ``is'', and grouping sentences according to the ecosystem categories from EcoWikiRS.
 Filtering the top-1 sentences from the habitat section based on text-image similarity helps to extract objects and concepts related to land cover, and correctly describe the given EUNIS category, except for ``low density buildings'' category, where few relevant concepts are found.
 The relevance of the words highlighted quickly degrades when moving to random sentences, where words describing species, i.e. ``eagle'', ``nest'', ``male'', but not their living environment, occur frequently.